 and occasionally breaks the fourth wall.

 He usually travels in Guts' pouch and shows a strange attachment to the Behelit Guts is carrying with him - which they took from the Count - and prevented him several times from getting rid of it.

-Evarella used to act as Schierke's Morality Pet
+Ivalera used to act as Schierke's Morality Chain

 and is now Puck's Distaff Counterpart

 - Armor-Piercing Slap: Guts usually treats Puck's tantrums with about as much concern as he would a mosquito, but every now and then when Puck is genuinely mad, he'll manage to land a blow that Guts actually feels.
 They usually just make his eyes water, but for a little guy, that's not bad.